JackDougherty/bookdown-test/docs/bookdown-test.md

 <img src="images/2013-cthistory-video-screenshot.png" alt="Here's a sample YouTube caption, with option to add Markdown links and footnote to full video at CTDA."  />
 <p class="caption">
-Image 4.1: Here’s a sample YouTube caption, with option to add Markdown links and footnote to full video at CTDA.
+Figure 5.1: Here’s a sample YouTube caption, with option to add Markdown links and footnote to full video at CTDA.
 </p>

 #### Works: Kaltura HTML5 embed avoids autoplay, but is it still supported?

-…as shown below in <a href="#fig:2011-sheff-elizabeth2">4.2</a>.[16].
+…as shown below in <a href="#fig:2011-sheff-elizabeth2">5.2</a>.[16].
 See additional oral histories with participants in the Sheff v O’Neill school desegregation lawsuit.[17]

 <img src="images/2011-sheff-elizabeth.jpg" alt="View the [oral history video interview and transcript](http://digitalrepository.trincoll.edu/cssp_ohistory/16) with Elizabeth Horton Sheff in 2011."  />
 <p class="caption">
-Image 4.2: View the [oral history video interview and transcript](http://digitalrepository.trincoll.edu/cssp_ohistory/16) with Elizabeth Horton Sheff in 2011.
+Figure 5.2: View the [oral history video interview and transcript](http://digitalrepository.trincoll.edu/cssp_ohistory/16) with Elizabeth Horton Sheff in 2011.
 </p>

 #### Works but not properly formatted: Kaltura default embed code avoids autoplay

-…as shown below in <a href="#fig:2011-sheff-elizabeth3">4.3</a>.This is actually Anne Goldstein.
+…as shown below in <a href="#fig:2011-sheff-elizabeth3">5.3</a>.This is actually Anne Goldstein.

 <img src="images/2011-sheff-elizabeth.jpg" alt="This is actually Anne Goldstein sample video."  />
 <p class="caption">
-Image 4.3: This is actually Anne Goldstein sample video.
+Figure 5.3: This is actually Anne Goldstein sample video.
 </p>

 #### Issue Background